Creating and Running Koa.js Projects with ServBay

 2

-3Create the Application Entry File
+3Create Application Entry Point

-and add the following simple Koa.js app code:javascriptconst Koa = require('koa'); const app = new Koa(); // Middleware: Log request information app.use(async (ctx, next) => { const start = Date.now(); await next(); const ms = Date.now() - start; console.log(`${ctx.method} ${ctx.url} - ${ms}ms`); }); // Middleware: Handle root path requests app.use(async ctx => { ctx.body = 'Hello from ServBay Koa.js App!'; }); // Define the port, prefer environment variable PORT const port = process.env.PORT || 3000; // Start HTTP server app.listen(port, () => { console.log(`Koa.js server running on http://localhost:${port}`); console.log(`Project path: ${__dirname}`); });
+in your project folder and add the following simple Koa.js app code:javascriptconst Koa = require('koa'); const app = new Koa(); // Middleware: Logs request details app.use(async (ctx, next) => { const start = Date.now(); await next(); const ms = Date.now() - start; console.log(`${ctx.method} ${ctx.url} - ${ms}ms`); }); // Middleware: Handles requests to root path app.use(async ctx => { ctx.body = 'Hello from ServBay Koa.js App!'; }); // Define port, prioritize PORT environment variable const port = process.env.PORT || 3000; // Start HTTP server app.listen(port, () => { console.log(`Koa.js server running on http://localhost:${port}`); console.log(`Project path: ${__dirname}`); });

 1